Tour Through Italy

 grilled 500g T-bone steak, fresh lemon

-(Piedmont, Aosta valley, Lombardy & Trentino, Alto Adige)
+(Piedmont, Valle D’Aosta, Lombardia & Trentino, Alto Adige)

-From Emilia-Romagna we head due west to celebrate the regional cuisine of North Western Italy.
+We head due west to celebrate the regional cuisine of North Western Italy.
 These regions neighbour France, Switzerland & Austria and have kept an affinity with their neighbours – especially evident in its cuisine.
 In Alto Adige Canederli, bread dumplings, are preferred over pasta or gnocchi and in Aosta and Lombardy the use of dairy make the food from these areas more luxurious than the stark southern olive oil based cuisine.
 Lombardy has a rich agricultural tradition with the cultivation of rice (for risotto) in the Po valley as well as corn (for polenta).
 Milan, its large industrial capital is famed as a world fashion and design hub.
-It is also known for its famous dishes such as Risotto alla Milanese, Cotoletto alla Milanese and Osso Bucco alla Milanese.
+It is also known for its famous dishes such as Risotto alla Milanese, Cotoletta alla Milanese and Osso buco alla Milanese.
 In Piedmont, the “land at the foot of the mountains”, which is how it translates; agricultural activities also play an important role.
 One of its cities, Turin, is home to the international “Slow Food” movement and the region is no stranger to gourmands visiting from the world over.
 Chocolate and Nougat are also synonymous with this “foodie” destination.
-Barolo wine produced from Nebbiolo grapes in the region are often referred to as “king of wines and wine of kings”.

 broth, bread dumplings